 Bilinski Fellowship Application Information

 Fellowships are open to any full-time UC Davis doctoral student (US Citizens or Permanent Residents only).
+Students must be enrolled full-time at UC Davis for the duration of the fellowship.
 Recipients must be PhD candidates or on track to advance to candidacy within one year of application submission.
-Students who received this Fellowship in 2018-2019 are eligible to apply again; however, the proposed research cannot be a continuation of that work, and preference will be given to new applicants.
+Students who received this Fellowship in 2018-2019 or 2020-2021 are eligible to apply again; however, the proposed research cannot be a continuation of that work, and preference will be given to new applicants.

-Students must also provide a budget and budget justification for the $20,000 fellowship.
-The budget justification should include a description of how this funding will allow the student to complete a project that otherwise would not be possible without this financial assistance.
+Students must provide a budget, using the budget template, as well as a separate budget justification for the $25,000 fellowship.
+The budget justification should include a description of how this funding will allow the student to complete a project that otherwise would not be possible without this financial assistance, and should clearly justify all expenses.
 You may receive Bilinski funding concurrent with other fellowship/grant support, but be explicit about how the Bilinski funding is addressing a financial need not covered by your other fellowship(s)/grant(s).
 The Bilinski Fellowship allows for maximum flexibility in the use of the funds.
 For the budget, you may consider including:

 - Stipend: Paid to the awardee and taxable as income.
 You may use your graduate group GSR Step rates to calculate your stipend, but that is NOT required and you may justify a salary above or below those rates.
 You must be devoted to your dissertation full-time for quarters in which you receive Bilinski funding for your stipend.